Routing Information Protocol (RIP)

 What Are the Different Versions of Routing Information Protocol?

 One of the repeated CCNA questions is about the different types of RIP.
+I do not wonder why I keep getting this question.
+Robin Matthews asked this question in the comments.
 There are three versions of Routing Information Protocol.
 They are:

 1. RIP version